-I have a traditional of writing up a “top ten” once I’m home from Pennsic every year.
+I have a tradition of writing up a “top ten” once I’m home from Pennsic every year.
 It’s a way to preserve memories while they are still fresh in my mind and hopefully, look back on the positive moments rather than dwelling on any, inevitable negativity that is likely to occur when 10,000 people share the same outdoor space for two weeks straight!

 Now that laundry is done and I am mostly unpacked… My top ten moments from Pennsic this year were (in no particular order)…